Anthalon731/ShortTermLoadForecasting-with-ANNs/README.md

 ├── Best Models Weights     : weights of best models saved in TensorFlow Checkpoint format ├── Collect and Preprocess  : notebooks used to scrape, combine and explore data
 ├── Data                    : input datasets
-├── Models                  : notebooks used to create train and test the models ├── Report                  : project report
+├── Models                  : notebooks used to create, train and test the models ├── Requirements            : requirements.txt with versions and dependencies ├── Report                  : project report
 ├── Readme                  : README file for the project
 ```